zachdaniel/git_ops/README.md

 Roadmap:

 * Automatically update mix.exs and the descriptive line in the readme
+* Support pre releases, release candidates, and build information
 * A hundred other things I forgot to write down while writing the initial version
+* Release to hex, with task documentation

 Important addendums: